1977 St. Louis Cardinals (NFL) season: Week 6

-Mel Gray caught passes from quarterback Jim Hart and running back Terry Metcalf for touchdowns and Wayne Morris scored four times on short distance runs in St. Louis Wide-open victory and now are back in the running for a playoff spot.
+Mel Gray caught passes from quarterback Jim Hart and running back Terry Metcalf for touchdowns and Wayne Morris scored four times on short distance runs in St. Louis' wide-open victory to get back in the running for a playoff spot.
 Bobby Scott passed for two touchdowns for the Saints, who wiped out a 21-0 lead, then fell back again.
-The Saints total 440 yards on offense while the victorious Cardinals gained 494 yards.
+The Saints totaled 440 yards on offense while the victorious Cardinals gained 494 yards.